Spam Link Injection Hacked (and How I Hopefully Fixed It)

 Just recently my other blog CSS-Tricks was hacked.
 I first found out by a very helpful reader emailing me a screenshot from the mobile version of my site.

 The mobile version of my site was built by Mobify, so I contacted them right away.
 As I should of known, of course Mobify can’t insert content into a site, they only are a presentation layer on top of the already existing content.
-They were very quick and helpful with their response and sent me some useful links to what the problem might be.
+They were very quick and helpful with their response and sent me some links to useful resources and infos.

-This of course meant that the site itself was hacked.
+After seeing the following screen, I knew that the site itself was hacked.
 Time is of the essence at this point, because not only do I not want my visitors seeing nasty spam, I don’t want Google bot to cruise through and see the mess and hurt my SEO.
 I immediately set out to figure out where these spam links were being inserted from.
+Here’s what I was seeing on the site:

 I had this happen to me years ago and it turned out the theme files themselves were altered and spam injected that way.
 I took a look through all of them quickly and didn’t see anything.
 I could see from the source on the site that the links were being inserted after the content on each post.
 I could also see at this point that the links were identical on each post.
 This seemed like a theme file injection to me, but clearly it wasn’t.